bdw429s/commandbox-banner-customizer/readme.md

 ```bash
 CommandBox> config set modules.commandbox-banner-customizer.bannerfilepath="C:\\myCustomBanner.txt"
 ```
+Note this setting is ignored if `hidebanner` is true or if `bannerText` is set.
 For extra credit, try including ANSI escape codes in your text file for a color-coded banner